CUBRID/cubrid-manual/en/sql/query/merge.rst

-:custom-meta-keywords: merge statement
+:meta-keywords: merge statement
-:custom-meta-description: The MERGE statement is used to select rows from one or more sources and to update or to insert the rows onto one table or view.
+:meta-description: The MERGE statement is used to select rows from one or more sources and to update or to insert the rows onto one table or view.

 *****
 MERGE